top of page

 Getting Vitamin B12 From Food

 Plants can't make B12, just as animals can't, and so plant foods are not a way to get it.
-For people that eat animals products, meat, dairy and eggs all contain some B12 so most of them will not have to worry about it, however most people that have low levels for vitamin B12, to the point that it makes them ill, are not vegan, they are meat eaters.
-For vegans and people that can't easily absorb the vitamin more care is needed to make sure that their levels don't drop too low.
+For people who eat animal products, meat, dairy and eggs all contain some B12, so most of them will not have to worry about it.
+Most people who have low levels of vitamin B12, to the point that it makes them ill, are not vegan; they are meat eaters.
+For vegans and people who can't easily absorb the vitamin, more care is needed to make sure that their levels don't drop too low.

 Plant milks are often fortified with vitamins and minerals

 Another way to get B12 when you are vegan is to use a supplement.
-Vitamin B12 supplements can be a tablet or a spray and B12 is almost always included are available in multivitamins, however multivitamins are not a good way to get your nutrients; using a B12 only supplement is much better for you.
-The UK Vegan Society, the Vegetarian Resource Group, and the Physicians Committee for Responsible Medicine, recommend that every vegan who is not eating enough B12 from fortified foods should take supplements.
+Vitamin B12 supplements can be a tablet or a spray, and B12 is almost always included in multivitamins; however, multivitamins are not a good way to get your nutrients.
+Using a B12-only supplement is much better for you.
+The UK Vegan Society, the Vegetarian Resource Group, and the Physicians Committee for Responsible Medicine recommend that every vegan who is not eating enough B12 from fortified foods should take supplements.

-How do you get you B12?
-I get mine from a tablet once a day but some people prefer the sprays because they are so easier to swallow.
-However you get your B12 make sure you enough.
+How do you get your B12?
+I get mine from a tablet once a day, but some people prefer the sprays because they are so much easier to swallow.
+However, you get your B12, make sure you have enough.

 bottom of page